oatlog/oatlog/doc/planning_report/main.typ

 code generation with compile-time ruleset specialization and optimizing, in particular indices and insertions, for memory locality and instruction-level parallelism.

-// [relevance to MPHPC omitted]

-// from proposal
 = Problem

 E-graphs are data structures that store expressions deduplicated through equivalence relations and